 The cost function J(u) proposed for a control u in the model of [2] is

 where R(st) is the immediate reward function that equals 1 at the goal point (also called rewarded state) and is null everywhere else.
 The function L(ut) is the movement cost.
-The authors of [2] take L(ut) = kutk2, as in many motor control models.
-The continuous-time discount factor accounts for the \greediness" of the controller, i.e. the smaller , gamma, the more the agent is focused on short term rewards.
+In [2], the authors take L(ut) = kutk2, as in many motor control models.
+The continuous-time discount factor accounts for the “greediness" of the controller, i.e. the smaller gamma, the more the agent is focused on short term rewards.
 Finally, rho is the weight of the reward term and eta the weight of the effort term.
-In all experiments presented here, based, on the previous work from [2], we took gamma = 0:998, rho = 1 and eta = 3000.
+In all experiments presented here, based on the previous work from [2], we took gamma = 0:998, rho = 1 and eta = 3000.

 A near optimal deterministic policy to solve this problem is obtained through a computationally expensive variation calculus method (see [35] for details).
 Given that the policy does not take the presence of noise in the model of the plant into account, the actions must be computed again at each time step depending on the new state reached by the plant which further contributes to the cost of the method.
 The controller resulting from this model is called the NOPS (for Near-Optimal Planning System) in the rest of this paper.

 Now let us consider the integration of accuracy constraints.
 Instead of a deterministic controller, the new model is based on a stochastic controller where the rewarded state is reached or not.
-As a result, the outcome of a large set of movements performed with noise is computed as the value of the reward mutiplied by the probability to obtain it over the different movements.
+As a result, the outcome of a large set of movements performed with noise is computed as the value of the reward multiplied by the probability to obtain it over the different movements.
 Mathematically, the value multiplied by the probability is called the expectation.

 Taking the probability to reach the target into account as described above, the new optimization criterion is written